Refine your search

 Moodle: Support for Communication in Public Defence

 Are you nearing graduation and wondering about the preparation to defend your dissertation?
-The Doctoral School has created supportive material for you on Moodle “Support for Communication in Public Defence” (requires UEF login)!
+Researcher Training Services has created supportive material for you on Moodle “Support for Communication in Public Defence” (requires UEF login)!

 The purpose of the material is to provide you with ideas, support and encouragement in communication and interaction during the day of your public defence.
 Supervisors, custodes, research communities (and those invited to be an Opponent in another university) are very welcome to make use of the material as well.